-- When a document is ready to review, send a notification to the identified SME and send follow-up notifications every 2-days until the document is approved or returned with edits.
+- An approval process for when a document is ready to review.
+It sends a notification to the identified SME and send follow-up notifications every 2-days until the document is approved or returned with edits.

 - When a milestone date changes, prompt the project manager or person changing the date to insert a note about the reason for the change.
 Send a notification to the project sponsor with a notification of the milestone date change and the note about why.

 - Identify the specific tasks or processes that can be automated.
-Consider creating a workflow diagram to document the process.
-If you’re starting from scratch, consider how to optimize your workflow design for automation and include any applicable business rules.
-Keep an eye out for any task you do repetitively, where you are a bottleneck, or that is mostly you just clicking buttons on a specific schedule or after a specific trigger condition without having to do much specific intervention.
-These tasks are prime candidates for automation!
+Consider creating a workflow diagram to document the process (potentially using workflow diagram software).
+Keep an eye out for any task you do repetitively, where you are a bottleneck, or that mostly involves clicking buttons on a specific schedule or after a specific trigger condition.

 - Determine what tools or software you will need to complete the automation.